MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 > [!NOTE]
 > - The monitoring data is stored in the **AI Event** table in your Dataverse instance.
 It persists in the table even if you delete the model, cloud flow, and app.
-> - You're required to have Create access to this table to record AI model and prompt activity.
+> - You're required to have Create and Write access to this table to record AI model and prompt activity.
 > - The **AI Event** Dataverse table contains input of the AI model predict actions for text scenarios only.

 The data that you can display depends on your role.